Calvin Fairbank

 Calvin Fairbank (November 3, 1816 – October 12, 1898) was an American abolitionist and Methodist minister from New York state who was twice convicted in Kentucky of aiding the escape of slaves, and served a total of 19 years in the Kentucky State Penitentiary in Frankfort.
 Fairbank is believed to have aided the escape of 47 slaves.

 Pardoned in 1849 after four years of his first sentence, Fairbank returned to his Underground Railroad work.
 He was arrested in 1851 with the aid of the governor of Indiana, who was enforcing the Fugitive Slave Law of 1850.
 Fairbank was convicted again in Kentucky and served the full sentence of 15 years.

 Early life

-Calvin Fairbank was born in 1816 in Pike, New York in what is now Wyoming County, New York, to Chester Fairbank and his wife; he grew up in an intensely religious family environment.
+Calvin Fairbank was born in 1816 in Pike, in what is now Wyoming County, New York, to Chester Fairbank and his wife; he grew up in an intensely religious family environment.
 It was also the period of the Second Great Awakening, and western New York was a center of evangelical activity.
 Listening to the stories told by two escaped slaves whom he met at a Methodist quarterly meeting, the young Fairbank became strongly anti-slavery.

 He began his career freeing slaves in 1837 when, piloting a lumber raft down the Ohio River, he ferried a slave across the river to free territory.
 Soon he was delivering escaped slaves to the Quaker abolitionist Levi Coffin for transportation on the Underground Railroad to northern US cities or to Canada.